 St Helena requires staff to complete various modules of eLearning during induction and to refresh these at regular intervals.
-We manage this training using a third party, cloud-based system called MyLearningCloud, which provides reporting and automatic reminders to managers and staff when when training is overdue.
-Non-compliance is pursued at staff supervision and, if persistent, results in disciplinary action.
-In the two tables that follow, we present our training compliance as it stood at the end of 2021-22, broken down by clinical and nonclinical staff.
+We manage this training using a third party, cloud-based system called MyLearningCloud, which provides reporting and automatic reminders when staff when training is overdue.
+Noncompliance is pursued at staff supervision and, if persistent, results in disciplinary action.
+In the two tables that follow, we present our training compliance as it stood at the end of 2021-22. broken down by clinical and nonclinical staff.